melt-umn/monto-v3-draft/content/draft01/index.md

 ## 5.2.
 Version Negotiation

-After the HTTP connection is established, the Broker SHALL make a POST request to the `/monto/version` path, with a [`BrokerVersion`](#421-brokerversion) Message as the body.
+After the HTTP connection is established, the Broker SHALL make a POST request to the `/monto/version` path, with a [`ServiceBrokerNegotiation`](#5-5-1-servicebrokernegotiation) Message as the body.
 The Service SHALL check that it is compatible with the Broker.
-The Service SHALL respond with a [`ServiceVersion`](#431-serviceversion) Message.
+The Service SHALL respond with a [`ServiceNegotiation`](#5-5-2-servicenegotiation) Message.
 If the Service is compatible with the Broker, this response SHALL have an HTTP Status of 200.
 If the Service and Broker are not compatible, the response SHALL instead have an HTTP Status of 409.

 If the HTTP Status is 200, the Broker SHALL check that it is compatible with the Service.
-If the HTTP Status is not 200 or the Broker and Service are not compatible as determined by the Broker, the Broker SHOULD inform the user and MUST close the connection.
+If the HTTP Status is not 200 or the Broker and Service are not compatible as determined by the Broker, the Broker MUST close the connection.
+In this situation, the Broker SHOULD log this event, and MAY choose to ignore the Service's existence.

 Compatibility between versions of the Service Protocol SHALL be determined using the Semantic Versioning rules.
 Additionally, a Broker MAY reject a Service that is known to not follow this specification correctly, and vice versa.

+If the intersection of the `extensions` field of the `ServiceBrokerNegotiation` and `ServiceNegotiation` Messages is nonempty, the corresponding extensions MUST be considered to be enabled by both the Client and the Broker.
+The semantics of an extension being enabled are left to that extension.
+All non-namespaced extensions are documented in the [Service Protocol Extensions](#5-6-service-protocol-extensions) section below.

 ## 5.3.
 Requesting Products

-To request Products, the Broker SHALL send a [`BrokerRequest`](#424-brokerrequest) Message to the appropriate Service.
-If the Service requires additional input Products to create the requested Product, it SHALL respond with a [`ServiceDependency`](#432-servicedependency) Message and an HTTP Status of 400.
-If the Service encountered another error (for example, a syntax error when requesting an outline), it SHALL respond with an HTTP status of 500 and a [`ServiceError`](#433-serviceerror) Message.
-If the requested Product was successfully created, it SHALL be returned directly (i.e. encoded as itself in JSON) with an HTTP status of 200.
+The broker SHALL request a Product from a Service by making a POST request to the `/monto/service` path, with a [`BrokerRequest`](#5-5-4-brokerrequest) as the body.

+If the `BrokerRequest` Message contains a request for a Product which the Service does not expose, the Service MUST respond with an HTTP Status of 400 with the `BrokerSingleRequest` that failed as the body.

+If the Service is unable to create the Product from the Products present in the `BrokerRequest`, the Service MUST respond with an HTTP Status of 500 and a `ServiceError` Message using the `ServiceErrorUnmetDependency` variant as the body.

+If the Service encounters some other error, the Service MUST respond with an HTTP Status of 500 and a `ServiceError` Message using the `ServiceErrorOther` variant as the body.

+Otherwise, the Service MUST respond with an HTTP Status of 200 and a [`BrokerProduct`](#5-5-7-brokerproduct) Message containing the requested Product as the Body.

 ## 5.4.
-Caching
+Service Protocol Messages

+{{% draft01-json 5 5 1 ServiceBrokerNegotiation %}}
+{{% draft01-json 5 5 2 ServiceNegotiation %}}
+{{% draft01-json 5 5 3 ServiceExtensionName %}}
+{{% draft01-json 5 5 4 BrokerRequest %}}
+{{% draft01-json 5 5 5 BrokerSingleRequest %}}
+{{% draft01-json 5 5 6 ServiceError %}}
+{{% draft01-json 5 5 7 BrokerProduct %}}

+## 5.5.
+Optimizations

 TODO

-## 5.5.
-Service Protocol Messages

-{{% draft01-message 5 5 1 ServiceNegotiation %}}
-{{% draft01-message 5 5 2 ServiceBrokerNegotiation %}}

 ## 5.6.
 Service Protocol Extensions

-Once extensions have been thought through, documented, and have a reference implementation, they can be submitted to become un-namespaced, and will appear in this section.
+Currently, there are no built-in extensions defined for the Service Protocol.
+However, a Broker or Service MAY support arbitrary extensions whose names are in the form of the `NamespacedName` above.

 # 6. Products